 Be Smart about Cost Cutting

 If you find yourself falling short of funds and resources despite cutting costs, do not hesitate in reaching out to your target audience for donations.
 You can do so by either setting up a parallel campaign for donations or clubbing it with your fundraiser promotions and ticket sales.
-If you choose the latter, partnering with a platform like Yapsody that allows non-profit organisations to add a Donations button to their customer interface on its online ticket store as well as the Box Office can help streamline the process of accepting donations.
+Learn more about adding an Accept Donations button on your event ticketing interface.

 Put Together an Exciting Event

 In the end, it all boils down to the show you put up on the final day.
 Rope in an event planner or get inputs from professional event organizers on popular fundraising trends that draw crowds and put together a series of fun, exciting activities that’ll motivate your target audience to spend their time at your event and make monetary contributions too.